 |

-the vlookup feature.
-You can input the site codes, such as thorn
+using the vlookup feature.
+You can input the site codes, such as

-for Thornborough North, and the application employs the appropriate
+"thorn" for Thornborough North, and the application employs the

-latitude and longitude.
-The calculator returns arc distance in
+appropriate latitude and longitude.
+The calculator returns arc distance

-declinations for solstices and lunar extrema using user-specified
+illumination declinations for solstices and lunar extrema using a

-date.
-You can examine the cited relationships further using the
+user-specified date.
+You can examine the cited relationships further

 Results